 If your winning bidder doesn't pay for the item, you can send a Second Chance Offer to the other bidders to try to complete the sale.

-Make sure you've worked to resolve the issue with the winning bidder before sending a Second Chance Offer to another bidder.
+Make sure you've worked to resolve the issue with the winning bidder and, if unsuccessful, cancel the original transaction before sending a Second Chance Offer to another bidder.
 Learn more about what to do when a buyer doesn't pay.

 You can leave Feedback for both the winning bidder who didn't complete the sale with you, and for the buyer who accepts the Second Chance Offer.